 - Sensitivity to cold or heat that lingers

 - Severe pain during biting or chewing

-You might also need to undergo a root canal if you’re having dental issues due to a prior dental filling.
-Other reasons for needing a root canal include cracked teeth due to injury or even genetics.
+You might also need to undergo root canal treatment if you’re having dental issues due to a prior dental filling.
+Other reasons for needing a root canal include cracked teeth stemming from an injury or even genetics.

 Are Root Canals Painful?

-This is one of the most commonly asked questions about root canals.
-We promise—no, root canals are not painful.
-It may be a little uncomfortable to sit in the chair and keep your mouth open, but you will receive anesthesia around the treated area so you will not feel the actual procedure.
+This is one of the most commonly asked questions about root canal treatment.
+We promise that root canals are not painful.
+It may be a little uncomfortable to sit in the chair and keep your mouth open, but you will receive anesthesia around the treated area, so you will not feel the actual procedure.

 Remember, a root canal is what removes bacterial infections that may be currently causing tooth pain or temperature sensitivity.
 Most patients agree that the daily pain of a tooth infection is far worse than root canal therapy.